April. Let’s do this.

-After all, spring is here and it’s time to celebrate the energy.
-April is as transitional as it gets, especially in Colorado.
+After all, spring is here and it’s time to celebrate the shift in seasons.
+April is as transitional and energetic as it gets, especially in Colorado.
 Although the mountains are still covered in wet, heavy snow, Denver is on the verge of bloom.
 In the next few weeks, trees will give way to little green buds, grasses will start to sprout, and daffodils will appear from small patches of soil.
-Mother Nature will slowly reveals what’s been hiding all winter long — life that’s been growing beneath the muddy surface.
+Nature will slowly reveals what’s been hiding all winter long — life that’s been growing beneath the muddy surface.

 Strawberry Coconut Energy Bites

 - 1/2 cup raw cashews

 - 1/2 cup raw almonds

 - 1 cup freeze-dried strawberries

 - pinch of sea salt

 - In your food processor, add your cashews and almonds and pulse until they resemble a coarse-like sand.

 - Add in the rest of the ingredients, except the water.
 Pulse until the ingredients are well-combined (about 1-2 minutes).

 - .
 If the mixture feels too dry (it should stick together when you press it between your fingers), add in one tablespoon of water.
 Pulse until evenly distributed.
 If the mixture forms a dough ball, great!
 Your energy bites will be chewy and smooth.
 If it doesn’t form into a dough ball, your bites will have more texture.
 They’re delicious either way.